horovod/horovod/.github/ISSUE_TEMPLATE/question.md

 1. Did you search issues to find if somebody asked this question before?
 2. If your question is about hang, did you read [this doc](https://github.com/horovod/horovod/blob/master/docs/running.rst)?
 3. If your question is about docker, did you read [this doc](https://github.com/horovod/horovod/blob/master/docs/docker.rst)?
+4. Did you check if you question is answered in the [troubleshooting guide](https://github.com/horovod/horovod/blob/master/docs/troubleshooting.rst)?

 **Your question:**
 Please ask your question here.